The Sierpinski Carpet as a Final Coalgebra: Introduction

-The paper begins with a discussion of the Sierpinski carpet $\SC$ in classical terms, reviewing the results from Hutchinson~\cite{Hut} that we need.
-What we need most is that $\SC$ is the fixed point of certain contractive map $\sigma$ on the space of non-empty subsets of the unit square.
-The first leading idea in the paper is that the action of $\sigma$ can be generalized to give an endofunctor $F\colon\C\to\C$ on a category $\C$.
-But it is not immediate what that $\C$ and $F$ are.
-The category $\C$ is defined in Section~\ref{section-SquaMS}; we call it the category $\SquaMS$ of \emph{square metric spaces}, and the functor $F$ in Section~\ref{section-functor-definition} is written $X\mapsto M\otimes X$.
-The second leading idea is that $\SC$ should be related to the final coalgebra of $M\otimes-$.
-We have the intuition that this should be so from previous work on the unit interval~\cite{freyd:08} and the Sierpinski triangle~\cite{Bhat}, and from the general treatment of self-similar sets~\cite{lein}.
+The second leading idea is that $\SC$ should be related to the \emph{final coalgebra} of $M\otimes-$.
+Indeed, this explains the title of this paper.
+We have the intuition that this should be so from previous work on the unit interval~\cite{freyd:08} and the Sierpinski gasket~\cite{Bhat}, and from the general treatment of self-similar sets~\cite{lein}.
 However, as we remarked above, this paper involves a great deal more work than in those earlier works; we are not giving a straightforward generalization of them.
-For example, Section~\ref{section-initial-algebra} constructs the initial algebra of $M\otimes-$, and this already is more difficult than in previous work because the morphisms of the inital chain of $M\otimes-$ are not isometric embeddings.
+For example, Section~\ref{section-initial-algebra} constructs the initial algebra of $M\otimes-$, and this already is more difficult than in previous work because the morphisms of the initial-algebra chain of $M\otimes-$ are not isometric embeddings.
 Still, $M\otimes-$ does have an initial algebra, and its completion is the final coalgebra of this functor.
 This and other results are proved in Section~\ref{section-final-coalgebras}.
-We find it useful to bring in the concept of a \emph{corecursive algebra} in this discussion, and so the results of that section should be of independent interest.
-The paper ends in Section~\ref{section-bilipschitz} with a proof that $\SC$ is bilipschitz equivalent to the final coalgebra of the functor.
-It would have been nice if $\SC$ turned out to be exactly the final coalgebra.
-An analogous result holds for the unit interval (it is the completion of the unit interval) but not for the Sierpinski triangle (again, we have bilipschitz equivalence).
+We find it useful to bring in the concept of a \emph{corecursive algebra}, and so the results of that section should be of independent interest.
+The paper ends in Section~\ref{section-bilipschitz} with a proof that $\SC$ is bilipschitz equivalent to the final coalgebra of the functor $M\otimes -$.

 The paper as a whole contains a mixture of geometric ideas that crop up in the study of square metric spaces and our functor $M\otimes-$, and also very general facts about colimits of chains in various categories and facts about corecursive algebras.
 We hope that readers interested in one or the other of these kinds of work will come away from our paper with interest in the other kind, and that the mixture of ideas here will be useful in the category-theoretic treatment of other fractal sets.